-I teach modern cello, early 20th century cello, baroque cello, orchestral repertoire and chamber music.
-Besides technique, music making and performance, I can help you towards orchestral auditions, 17th and 18th century performance practice, particularly on the J.S.
-Bach Cello Suites, early 20th century performance practice, and on contemporary music.
-I also teach orchestration and arranging, composition, music theory and aural skills.
-I take on students of all levels and give private lessons in London or through Zoom or Skype.
+I teach modern cello, early 20th century cello, baroque cello, orchestral repertoire and chamber music, piano, conducting, composition, aural skills, music theory and orchestration.
+Besides technique, music making and performance, I can help you towards any exams and auditions, orchestral auditions, 17th and 18th century performance practice, particularly on the J.S.
+Bach Cello Suites, 19th and early 20th century performance practice, and on contemporary music.
+I am perceived as a pedagogical, motivating, creative teacher who give simple explanations and accurate descriptions which will help you advance at speed.

 Get in touch for booking and for more information.
 A teaching CV is available upon request.